jay-curtis/post-install-config/README.md

 <img width="1099" alt="Screenshot 2025-03-31 at 1 57 29 PM" src="https://github.com/user-attachments/assets/d6fb0ee0-c521-46e7-aec4-2d2f8549f900" />
 </p>
 <p>
-The next stage in my osTicket format was the creation of "User" or customer accounts.
+The next stage in my osTicket arrangement was the creation of "User" or customer accounts.
 I made one by the name of Karen, and another one by the name of Ken.
 Each one of them received "Guest" level status with their respective emails and usernames.
 I did this by simply clicking on "Agent Panel" > "Users" > and then "Add New."
 From there, I established their accounts by filling out their respective information into the required fields.
 </p>
 <p>
 <img width="1099" alt="Screenshot 2025-03-31 at 2 38 21 PM" src="https://github.com/user-attachments/assets/735ffd71-ba5b-4c59-af3f-f4927b763eb8" />
 </p>
 <p>
-The sixth formatting step revolved around the establishment and management of Service Level Agreements (SLAs).
+The sixth arrangement step revolved around the establishment and management of Service Level Agreements (SLAs).
 I started by clicking on "Admin Panel" > "Manage" > and then "SLA."
 At this point, I clicked on "Add New SLA Plan" and created three different severity levels for sorting any incoming tickets.
 I named the first and most severe level, "Sev-A." It had a grace period of 1 hour and a schedule of 24/7.
 I named the second and intermediate level, "Sev-B." It had a grace period of a maximum of 4 hours and a schedule of 24/7.
 I named the last and least severe level, "Sev-C." This plan had a grace period of 8 hours, and a schedule consisting of Monday through Friday, 8am to 5pm with the inclusion of U.S. holidays.
 </p>
 <p>
   <img width="1099" alt="Screenshot 2025-03-31 at 2 55 05 PM" src="https://github.com/user-attachments/assets/f6ab7402-f58a-4c64-80d9-3e20010e48bc" />